 Corporate governance statement

-AkzoNobel values high standards of corporate governance and seeks to consistently enhance and improve corporate governance performance, emphasizing transparency in accordance with applicable guidelines and regulations.
+AkzoNobel aspires to the highest standards of corporate governance and seeks to consistently enhance and improve corporate governance performance, emphasizing transparency and embedding a sustainable culture of long-term value creation.

-Akzo Nobel N.V. is a public limited liability company (Naamloze Vennootschap) established under the laws of the Netherlands.
-Its common shares are listed on Euronext Amsterdam.
+Akzo Nobel N.V. is a public limited liability company (naamloze vennootschap) established under the laws of the Netherlands, with common shares listed on Euronext Amsterdam.
 AkzoNobel has a sponsored level 1 American Depositary Receipt (ADR) program and ADRs can be traded on the international OTCQX platform in the US.

-The company’s management and supervision structure is organized in a so-called two-tier system, comprising a combined Board of Management and Executive Committee, solely composed of executive members, and a Supervisory Board, solely composed of non-executive directors.
-The Supervisory Board supervises the Board of Management and Executive Committee, and ensures that external experience and knowledge are embedded in the company’s conduct.
+The company’s management and supervision are organized under Dutch law in a so-called two-tier system, comprising a Board of Management (solely composed of executive directors) and a Supervisory Board (solely composed of non-executive directors).
+The Supervisory Board supervises the Board of Management and ensures a strong external presence in the governance of the company.
 The two Boards are independent of each other and are accountable to the Annual General Meeting of shareholders (AGM) for the performance of their functions.